 After completing the work, we will be entitled to keep all your papers and documents while there is still money owed to us for fees and expenses.

-We will keep our file of your papers for up to twelve years, except those papers that you asked to be returned to you.
-We keep files on the understanding that we can destroy them twelve years after the date of the final bill.
+We will keep our file of your papers for the period set out in the form of engagement, except those papers that you asked to be returned to you.
+We keep files on the understanding that we can destroy them upon the expiry of such period following the date of the final bill.
 We will not destroy documents you ask us to deposit in safe custody.

 If we take papers or documents out of storage in relation to continuing or new instructions to act for you we will not normally charge for such retrieval.
 However we may charge you both for: